 This course provides an overview of Minnesota and Wisconsin sales and use tax laws for companies that do business in both states.
 It is designed for business owners, bookkeepers, purchasing agents and accountants who need a working knowledge of each state’s laws and how to meet their obligations.

-Apply the basic sales and use tax concepts for Minnesota, Wisconsin and their local taxing jurisdictions
+Apply the basic sales and use tax concepts for Minnesota, Wisconsin, and their local taxing jurisdictions to your business

 Recognize the exceptions to the general rules and exemptions available in each state

-Discover how and when to use and accept an exemption certificate properly
+Identify how to use and when to accept an exemption certificate

 Identify the documentation necessary for Sales and Use Tax records and returns